The Land Gone Wild: Season 4

 It starts in 1990, followed by a retrospective return to the period of so-called normalization in the 1970s.
 Protagonists are located on the new farm called Lučina.
 They were moved there from the original Svatý Štěpán.
 In Svatý Štěpán, the son of deceased "cowboy" Cassidy, Vašek, who deserted from military service, appears.
-Martin Kanda helps him to get the blue book so thathe doesn't have to serve in army. Žabák, Maděra's former supervisor in camp, becomes the commander of local State Security district department and begins to bully Maděra and his relatives again.
+Martin Kanda helps him to get the blue book so that he doesn't have to serve in army. Žabák, Maděra's former supervisor in camp, becomes the commander of local State Security district department and begins to bully Maděra and his relatives again.
 He repeatedly by summons Maděra's relatives and friends for questioning without reason.
 He also takes one of "cowboys", Harry, into pre-trial detention and does not allow him to be given medication for his chronic illness which causes Harry's death.
 During the events of November 1989, Žabák destroys all files he kept on Maděra.
 The series ends with Maděra's death caused by injuries he sustains during fall from horse.